 Using Excel to Track Cost of Goods Sold

-The main challenge of inventory accounting is determining the cost of inventory on hand at the end of the year versus the cost of inventory sold during the year, also known as cost of goods sold (COGS).
+The main challenge of inventory accounting is determining the cost of inventory on hand at the end of the year versus the cost of inventory sold during the year, also known as the cost of goods sold (COGS).
 Tracking COGS is crucial in determining net income.
-With our COGS tracker, you can compute the most recent COGS balance of a particular inventory item and determine individual inventory gross profits or cost per unit.
+With the COGS tracker I designed, you can compute the most recent COGS balance of a particular inventory item and determine individual inventory gross profits or cost per unit.

 The computation of inventory ending balance and COGS depends on whether you’re using the average cost (AVCO) method or the first-in, first-out (FIFO) method.
-For our free template, we use the AVCO method because implementing the FIFO method in Excel requires complex functions.
+In the template I created, I used the AVCO method because implementing the FIFO method in Excel requires complex functions that some end users might not fully grasp.

 Using Excel to Create Amortization Schedules

 A loan amortization schedule shows you the schedule of payments, the amount of interest you pay, and the amount that gets deducted from the principal balance.
 You can use the amortization table to record monthly interest expenses and update loans payable in the books.
-Most accounting software doesn’t have an amortization schedule feature.
-Our Excel template can help you prepare journal entries to update account balances.
+Most accounting software don’t have an amortization schedule feature.

-- Period: It is the ordinal number corresponding to the number of payment periods.
-For example, period 1 pertains to the first payment while period 6 pertains to the sixth payment.
+- Period is the ordinal number corresponding to the number of payment periods.
+For example, period 1 pertains to the first payment, while period 6 pertains to the sixth payment.

-- Date: It refers to the date when payment is due.
+- Date refers to the date when payment is due.

-- Beginning Balance: It’s the balance of the loan at the beginning of the payment period.
+- Beginning Balance is the loan balance at the beginning of the payment period.

-- Payments: It’s the installment payment you need to pay based on the payment frequency.
-This cell changes dynamically if you choose a payment frequency.
+- Payments is the installment payment you need to make based on the payment frequency.
+If you choose a payment frequency, this cell changes dynamically.

-- Interest: It’s the amount of interest expense based on the beginning balance of the loan.
+- Interest is the amount of interest expense based on the beginning balance of the loan.

-- Ending Balance: It’s the balance of the loan after deducting the principal amortization.
+- Ending Balance is the loan balance after deducting the principal amortization.

 Using Excel as a General Journal & General Ledger